 Analyze everything and you may see that an outside company may be better equipped to handle this side of your business.
 It’s not a failing on your part if that’s what you decide, but strong management.

 To prevent insurance claim denials, you need to have a grasp on how your staff is performing.
 Depending on the client load of your business, you may not have enough staff to handle all the paperwork.
 Each client can have his/her own insurance company, and all those companies have their own rules and some even have specialized coding outside of the normal realm you’re used to.
 Don’t let your people be underwater, otherwise claim denials are soon to follow and crucial revenue flow will diminish.
 Use their level of mistakes to gauge how well you are staffing and training, then reevaluate.

 It may be time to give the billing over to a specialized PT billing and collections company, or else hire more specialized staff to better affect the outcome of your claims.
 What route you take is determined by how your bottom line fares.
 Either way, you’re learning from your mistakes.

-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.improve pt insurance claims, physical therapy insurance denials, pt insurance billing
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: improve pt insurance claims, physical therapy insurance denials, pt insurance billing